 Above: Photo courtesy of Xemenendura via Wikimedia.

 This cactus can grow up to 12 feet tall, creating a formidable barrier when individual plants are placed close together.
 It is extremely drought tolerant and will thrive in a xeriscape.
 Propagation is by cuttings and seed.
-A 1-gallon pot of Pachycerceus marginatus is available for $12 at Arid Lands.
+A 13- or 14-inch Mexican Fence Post Cactus is for $19.99 from Martinag via eBay.

 Above: Photograph via Anagrama.